 A word of warning though: it’s often against market research rules and regulations to offer a discount or voucher code for your own business, as a thank you for taking part.

 Whilst incentives may be required for some research studies, often people are often willing to share their feedback voluntarily, so don’t let this put you off if your budgets are tight!

 Conducting market validation is only worth doing if you uncover genuine user needs, beliefs and intentions.
 Very often though, responses can be hugely impacted by the intent or desires of the person conducting the interview.

 It’s therefore essential that you strip all bias out of the process, by ensuring that questions are open-ended, neutral, and pre-planned.

 The first few questions should be focused on understanding how and why interviewees do certain things or behave in certain ways, without ever suggesting solutions or changes.

-Once you’ve developed an initial understanding the interviewee, you can then begin to introduce the product or solution in a non-leading round of questions.
+Once you’ve developed an initial understanding of the interviewee, you can begin introducing the product or solution in a non-leading round of questions.

-The most important thing to remember here is that all interviewees should follow the same series of questions so that you can analyze the data consistently.
+The most important thing to remember here is that all interviewees should follow the same series of questions so that they can analyze the data consistently.

 That’s not to say that should something surprising come up, you ignore what the respondent has said — you can follow unexpected pathways of inquiry, but make sure you always come back to your pre-planned discussion guide.